SovereignCloudStack/standards/Standards/scs-0200-v1-using-sonobuoy-for-kaas-conformance-tests.md

 CI/CD job, it also makes it harder to test changes quickly, since a wait time could be necessary to let the CI/CD job run through and access the image.
 This can be solved by using the "Local image upload" or a combination of both approaches.

-In general, the usage of the "Public container registry" option is highly recommended, since it enables easy building and distribution of test images for different processes.

 ## Decision